 "Disruption to ocean life results in less food for people — that's the stark reality," says David Milliband, president of the International Rescue Committee and a co-chair of the Global Ocean Commission, in Friday's statement.
 "With nearly a billion hungry people in the world already, we need to take every option we can for increasing our food supply sustainably, rather than allowing climate change to compromise it."

-For a more in-depth, animated look at the IPCC's projections for surface-temperature changes over the 21st century, check out this video released by NASA
+For a more in-depth, animated look at the IPCC's projections for surface-temperature changes over the 21st century, check out this video released by NASA on Friday:

 Related climate change stories on MNN: